 The bulk of Queen Edith’s has been divided into four zones, in addition to the Morley zone.
 Our new neighbours in the Lichfield Road and Cherry Hinton Road areas will be part of zones stretching down from the Coleridge area.

 Expect to be consulted some time in the next year or two about having a residents parking scheme in place across the zone where you live.
 I will of course try to keep you informed.
-Please, please email a link to this article to everyone you know in the area, as it affects us all.
-The link is:

 *Please note, after great soul-searching, I have decided to use ‘residents’ in ‘residents parking’ adjectivally, which is why there’s no apostrophe.
 These things matter.
 Now if only I could be consistent about capitalising ‘council’…